Developing Objectives in E-mail Marketing

 If making a positive impact on your profit and loss statement is one of your broad-based objectives, e-mail can make a significant contribution to both sides of the ledger because e-mail can help you increase revenue and cut costs.

-Stating your broad-based financial objectives clearly begins with understanding how email causes your to respond financially in favor of your objectives.
+Stating your broad-based financial objectives clearly begins with understanding how email causes your audience to respond financially in favor of your objectives.
 The next sections explain how e-mail generates several types of financial responses and gives you examples of stated objectives for each cause.

 Increase sales